rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

 https://github.com/rin67630/Drok-Juntek-on-steroids/blob/main/Hardware/Schematic_Juntek%20on%20Steroids_2021-03-10.pdf

 The adapter boards will be slightly different for Drok and Juntek since the pinout varies.
+*that variants to come soon, did not test yet*

 Other ESP32 modules can be used, possibly a TTGO version with a nicer color display will be provided.

 Further variants, _ will be described in detail later_ just to give an outlook of the conceptual flexibility.